sider/sider-docs/docs/tools/ruby/haml-lint.md

 ### `parallel`

-This option allows you to run linters in parallel.
+This option allows you to run linters in parallel (since [0.36.0](https://github.com/sds/haml-lint/releases/tag/v0.36.0)).
 See also the [`--parallel`](https://github.com/sds/haml-lint#command-line-flags) option.